Temulg/assert/README.md

     ForkJoinPool.commonPool().execute(() -> {
       Assert.assertEquals(5, 5);
-      Assert.done(); // notify the test runner that one task was completed successfully });
+      Assert.done(); // notify the test runner that one subtask was
+                     // completed successfully
+    });

     Tester.endAsync(1); // wait for 1 async task to complete